Pressure gradient-driven plasma flows and magnetogenesis: Introduction

-A theoretical model for the generation of magnetic fields in rotating stars via non-parallel gradients of electron density and temperature was proposed long ago \cite{biermann1950ursprung}.
-Magnetic fields of order microgauss have since been observed in nearly all galaxies, and it is widely believed that very weak seed fields were generated during the early stages of galaxy formation and subsequently amplified by dynamo processes \cite{widrow2002origin}.
-The origin of such seed magnetic fields was first investigated in early works \cite{harrison1970generation, harrison1973origin}.
-On the laboratory side, experiments in the early 1970s, involving laser irradiation of planar solid targets, revealed magnetic fields of order megagauss \cite{stamper1971spontaneous, stamper1975faraday, raven19780}.
-These observations stimulated significant interest within the plasma physics community, leading to the investigation of multiple mechanisms for magnetic-field generation \cite{al1974contribution,tidman1976magnetic,jones1983magnetic,bol1983spontaneous,haines1997saturation}.
+Magnetic fields of order microgauss have been observed in nearly all galaxies, and it is widely believed that extremely weak seed fields were generated during galaxy formation time which were subsequently amplified through dynamo processes \citep{fitt1993magnetic,widrow2002origin}.
+The origin of such seed magnetic fields was first investigated in the 1970s \citep{harrison1970generation,harrison1973origin}.
+Since then, galactic and extragalactic magnetic fields have remained an active area of research, attracting considerable attention over both past and recent decades \citep{kronberg1994extragalactic,zweibel1997magnetic,widrow2002origin,de2025magnetic,nazareth2025galactic}.
+A theoretical mechanism for magnetic-field generation in rotating stars, arising from non-parallel gradients of electron density and temperature, was proposed by \citet{biermann1950ursprung}.
+The magnitude of seed magnetic field generated in a galactic gas clump was estimated by employing the Biermann mechanism assuming the electron pressure to be time-independent \citet{lazarian1992diffusion}.

-In the short-time regime, magnetic-field generation is commonly attributed to the Biermann battery effect \cite{biermann1950ursprung}, which arises from misaligned gradients of electron density and temperature.
-This mechanism has been used to interpret observations in both laser-produced plasmas \cite{brueckner1974laser, shi2018magnetic, murakami2020generation, silva2020anisotropic,johnson2025biermann} and astrophysical environments \cite{lazarian1992diffusion, widrow2002origin}.
-Based on Bierman battery mechanism, a theoretical model was named electron magnetohydrodynamics (EMHD) was developed to study the phenomena in hybrid time scale \cite{kingsep1990reviews}.
-In EMHD, the ions are assumed to be static and at the same time electron inertia is ignored.
-The weaknesses and inconsistencies of this model have been pointed out \cite{saleem1996theory}.

-We point out here that the short-time evolution of plasma as a coupled system of flow, density, and electromagnetic fields remains incompletely understood at the analytical level.
-Existing treatments typically rely on simplifying assumptions—such as neglecting ion dynamics or prescribing density and temperature profiles independently—that prevent a fully self-consistent description within the reduced two-fluid framework.
-Moreover, most analyses are restricted to one-dimensional configurations, which do not capture the inherently multidimensional structure of the evolving plasma.

-In this work, we develop a self-consistent analytical framework for plasma evolution in the short-time regime within a reduced two-fluid model.
-We show that requiring compatibility between ion momentum and mass conservation imposes a structural constraint on the system: the total pressure $P = n(T_e + T_i)$ must satisfy the Laplace equation, $\nabla^2 P = 0$.
-This condition arises directly from the governing equations and does not rely on additional assumptions about thermodynamic profiles.

-The resulting framework yields exact analytical solutions in which pressure gradients simultaneously drive plasma flow and generate magnetic fields through a Biermann-type mechanism, without prescribing density independently.
-The solutions therefore describe the coupled evolution of flow, density, and magnetic field within a unified and self-consistent setting.